MattHatwey/Manemo/chapter2.md

 Matt was trying to cut the rope that the robots tied them onto.

-"WHAT ARE YOU DOING?" said Odd, as he pressed a button on N/O/N1394.
+"WHAT ARE YOU DOING?" said Odd.
+Odd pressed a button on N/O/N1394.
 Suddenly, so many robots were summoned that Matt couldn't even count how many there were.
 All the robots were pointing lazers at Matt and the others.
 "I'm sorry Sansei, Hatwey, Honest, Rainflower, Ichigo, Choco, Earon, Wisteria." said Matt, crying.